nurulhudaapon/codesamurai-final/packages/db/README.md

   - `id`: Unique identifier for the STS.
   - `type`: Type of log: start, end
   - `workforce_id`: Workforce ID
+  - `latitude`: GPS Coordinates of the current location
+  - `longitude`:
   - `created_at`: Timestamp indicating when the post was made
   - `updated_at`: